gdmoney/olde800.com/README.md

 #### 3. CloudFront
 - create a distribution with `www.olde800.com.s3.amazonaws.com` as the origin
+- add `www.olde800.com` and `olde800.com` as alternate domain names
 - associate the cert created above
 - configure OAI (Origin Access Identity) to restrict S3 access to only CloudFront
+- add `/error.html` as the response page path to the HTTP 403 error code

 #### 4. Route 53
 - create a hosted zone and records